YorVeX/xObsBrowserAutoRefresh/README.md

 <details>
 <summary>🟦 Windows</summary>

+For automatic installation just run the provided installer, then restart OBS.

-Extract the downloaded .7z file (= copy the contained obs-plugins and data folders) into the OBS Studio installation directory.
+For manual installation extract the downloaded .7z file (= copy the contained obs-plugins and data folders) into the OBS Studio installation directory.
 The default location for this is

 `C:\Program Files\obs-studio`